Fantastic Things to Do in Sifnos, Greece

 Platis Gialos or Platys Gialos is a favorite beach among Greek holidaymakers who love the long line of tavernas by the beach.

 This area in Sifnos is also known for an ancient open-air theater nearby.
-From this beach, it’s possible to take different hiking trails that take you to Vathy beach and other picturesque settlements on the island.
+It’s possible to take different hiking trails from this beach to Vathy Beach and other picturesque settlements on the island.

-The sand is golden under the sun’s rays and the waters are crystal clear.
+The sand is golden under the sun’s rays and crystal clear waters.
 In the area, it’s possible to practice different water sports too.

 Although this might not be the best beach on the island, it is certainly popular among all visitors.